Privacy Law: GDPR / Privacy Shield / CCPA

 Privacy law is not limited to financial services, pharma/biotech and healthcare fields.
 Additionally, the reach of laws created by the European Union and California are not limited to businesses with an office located in these jurisdictions.

-The Privacy Shield Framework is a mechanism for a U.S. company to comply with the GDPR when transferring personal data from the European Economic Area (EEA) to the U.S. Although joining the Privacy Shield is voluntary, once a U.S. company commits to participate its commitment is enforceable under U.S. law.
+The Privacy Shield Framework was a mechanism for a U.S. company to comply with the GDPR when transferring personal data from the European Economic Area (EEA) to the U.S. However, on July 16, 2020, the European Court of Justice (ECJ) issued a judgment invalidating the adequacy of the Framework.
+Although joining the Privacy Shield is voluntary, once a U.S. company commits to participate its commitment is enforceable under U.S. law.
+Despite the regime being invalidated by the ECJ, the U.S. FTC announced on July 21, 2020 it expects companies to comply with their ongoing obligations with respect to transfers made under the Privacy Shield Framework.

 These regimes place limitations on the collection of a consumer’s personal information and provide consumers certain rights with respect to their personal information.
 Have you determined whether your business is subject to these data protection laws?